Jakeh766/portfolio/README.md

 #### Connect 4 Game
 [Play Connect 4 Game](https://jakeh766.github.io/portfolio/assets/Connect4/build/web/index.html)

-Developed a Connect 4 game using Python and implemented the minimax algorithm with alpha-beta pruning to maximize efficiency.
+I developed a Connect 4 game using Python and implemented the minimax algorithm with alpha-beta pruning to maximize efficiency.
 The game has three different levels: Beginner, Intermediate, and Expert.
-The difference between levels is the depth of moves that the computer looks ahead.
+Each level differs in the depth of moves the computer evaluates.
 For example, a depth of two means that the computer searches and evaluates each possible board state two moves ahead.
 Below is a table showing the search depth of each level:

 | Level | Depth |
 | --- | --- |